JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_ProfileProcessing.md

 Please download the files `Moho_Map_Data-WesternAlps-SpadaETAL2013_Moho1.txt`, `Moho_Map_Data-WesternAlps-SpadaETAL2013_Moho2.txt` and `Moho_Map_Data-WesternAlps-SpadaETAL2013_Moho3.txt`

-#### Process all profiles
+#### Process a given profile

-### wrapper function to read the profile numbers+coordinates from a text file, the dataset names+locations+types from another text file
+To extract all the data from a single profile, you first have to

-### once this is done, the different datasets are projected onto the profiles
+If you not only want to process a single profile, it is ad

 ```julia
 julia> file_profiles = "profiles_text.txt";
 julia> file_datasets = "datasets_test.txt";
 julia> profile_data  = readdlm(file_profiles,skipstart=1,',') # import the text file with the profile information
 julia> ProfileNumber  = convert.(Int,profile_data[:,1]);  # get the number of profiles
 julia> datasets = readdlm(file_datasets,',',skipstart =1); # read information on datasets to be used from text file
 julia> DataSetName = rstrip.(datasets[:,1]);
 julia> DataSetFile = rstrip.(datasets[:,2]);
 julia> DataSetType = rstrip.(datasets[:,3]);
 julia> for iprofile = 1:length(ProfileNumber)
 julia> ExtractedData = ExtractProfileData(file_profiles,ProfileNumber[iprofile],DataSetName,DataSetFile,DataSetType,DimsVolCross,Depth_extent,DimsSurfCross,WidthPointProfile); # process the profiles
 julia> fn = "Profile"*string(ProfileNumber[iprofile]) # define filename for saving